 \subsection{Discussion and conclusion}

-This contribution has discussed the steps needed to compute for the first time the non-planar part of the Sudakov form factor in $\mathcal{N}=4$ SYM, which appears first at four loops.
-The result shows that contrary to a conjecture the cusp and collinear anomalous dimensions do not vanish in the non-planar sector, for this particular theory.
-This implies that the structure of IR divergences for general gauge theories is more complicated than (perhaps na\"ively) expected.
-The computation at various places involves educated guess-work and manual labor.
-In the context of the FCC this should be taken as direct motivation for the development of automated tools and techniques.
+This contribution has discussed the steps needed to compute, for the first time, the non-planar part of the Sudakov form factor in $\mathcal{N}=4$ SYM, which first appears at four loops.
+The result shows that, contrary to a conjecture, the cusp and collinear anomalous dimensions do not vanish in the non-planar sector, for this particular theory.
+This implies that the structure of IR divergences for general gauge theories is more complicated than (perhaps naively) expected.
+The computation at various places involves educated guesswork and manual labour.
+In the context of the FCC, this should be taken as direct motivation for the development of automated tools and techniques.
 The UT finding algorithm described here is especially ripe for much more general applications.
-There has also been quite some encouraging development of automated tools for MB representations, some of which was reported at the workshop.
-The integrals treated in this contribution are however beyond the current round of development and will need further improvements.
-As always, having explicit results for specific integrals greatly benefits development of code of this type.
+There has also been some quite encouraging development of automated tools for {\mbr} representations, some of which was reported at the workshop.
+The integrals treated in this contribution are, however, beyond the current round of development and will need further improvement.
+As always, having explicit results for specific integrals greatly benefits the development of code of this type.

 One interesting direction is to investigate two-point form factors like the Sudakov one beyond the confines of $\mathcal{N}=4$ SYM, probably first in massless QCD.
 This will pave the way to more intricate computations in the electroweak sector.
-The ease of integration for UT integrals we have encountered here alone is sufficient motivation.
-Furthermore, in massless QCD for the four-loop Sudakov form factor for instance, one could seek for an expansion in terms of UT integrals which have a genuine Taylor expansion around $\epsilon=0$, see~\cite{Schabinger:2018dyi} for progress in this direction.
+The ease of integration for UT integrals that we have encountered here is, in itself, sufficient motivation.
+Furthermore, in massless QCD for the four-loop Sudakov form factor, for instance, one could seek for an expansion in terms of UT integrals that have a genuine Taylor expansion around $\epsilon=0$; see Ref.~\cite{Schabinger:2018dyi} for progress in this direction.